telerik/kendo-ui-core/docs/web/button/overview.md

 	});
 	</script>

-## Using Icons
+## Add Icons

-The **Button** can accommodate an icon, which enhances the meaning of the text content.
+The Button can accommodate an icon, which enhances the meaning of the text content.
 The widget provides three ways to add an icon with a classic `img` element or with a background image (usually a sprite).
-From web standarts' point of view, using background images is better, because the icon does not represent structural content, but it's simply a decoration.
+From web standarts' point of view, using background images is better, because the icon does not represent structural content, but is simply a decoration.

-There are three properties, which the **Button** provides for configuring icons - `icon`, `spriteCssClass` and `imageUrl`.
-Only one should be used with a particular **Button** instance.
-If multiple properties are defined, only one will be obeyed, in the order above.
+Kendo UI Button provides three properties for configuring icons - `icon`, `spriteCssClass` and `imageUrl`.
+Use only one of them with a particular Button instance.
+If you defines multiple properties, only one of them will be obeyed and according to the order stated above.

-### Background icons
+### Background Icons

 Background icons are applied via the `icon` or `spriteCssClass` property and are displayed as a background of a `span` element.
-The `span` element can be rendered by the **Button** automatically, or an existing `span` element can be used, if it has a `k-sprite` CSS class (or `k-icon` if the `icon` property is used).
+The `span` element can be rendered by the Button automatically, or an existing `span` element can be used, if it has a `k-sprite` CSS class (or `k-icon` if the `icon` property is used).
 The difference between the two properties is that `icon` is intended to be used for built-in Kendo UI icons, which are part of the theme sprite.
 For a list of available icon names, please refer to the [Icons demo](http://demos.telerik.com/kendo-ui/web/styling/icons.html).

-#### Example - using icon
+###### Example - use icons

 	<button type="button" id="editButton">Edit</button>
 	<button type="button" id="deleteButton"><span class="k-icon"></span>Delete</button>